Can you integrate AI and LLMs with workflow automation tools?

 Platform-by-Platform AI Capabilities

 n8n offers native OpenAI and LangChain nodes, plus an AI Agent node that enables building conversational agents directly within workflows.
-You can chain multiple AI calls, use tools/functions, and integrate with vector databases for RAG (Retrieval-Augmented Generation) workflows.
+Users can chain multiple AI calls, use tools/functions, and integrate with vector databases for RAG (Retrieval-Augmented Generation) workflows.

 Make includes OpenAI and HTTP modules for connecting to any LLM API.
 Its strong data transformation capabilities make it well-suited for processing AI outputs and routing them to downstream actions.